 Carrie: So our second date, we got lost on a trail.

 Steve: Yes.
 Mainly because they were doing some work on the trail and they didn’t mark the reroute.
 So we just kind of literally walked way past it.

-Steve: [01:01:03] That would have been very difficult.
-I have to walk back that far with a person you don’t want to be with that.
-Wouldn’t be good, but that was a good test for us because that was kind of a moment where could have went either way.
+Steve: That would have been very difficult.
+I have to walk back that far with a person you don’t want to be with, that wouldn’t be good, but that was a good test for us because that was kind of a moment where it could have went either way.
 We’re together and got a few laughs and it was worth it.
-[01:01:19] It was good.
+It was good.

 Steve: Definitely.
 I thought it was an easy deal.
-Just walk this way and make it turn and come back and you’re done.
+Just walk this way and make a turn and come back and you’re done.